UP: Family of criminal open fire at police team in Kannauj, constable killed in encounter | Law-Order

 - India

-Family members of an alleged criminal fired on the police team that had gone to arrest him, killing a constable who was shot in the encounter in Kannauj district, officials said on Tuesday.
+A constable was shot dead when a police team that had gone to arrest a history-sheeter came under fire from his family members, officials said on Tuesday.

-Police said Ashok Kumar alias Munna Yadav, the alleged criminal, and his son were shot in retaliatory firing.
-They were sent to a hospital in Kannauj.
+The alleged criminal and his son were also shot in the exchange of fire in Vishungarh police station area here and were then sent to a hospital in Kannauj for treatment, they said.

-The SP said Kumar was a history-sheeter with 20 cases registered against him and there was a non-bailable warrant against him.
+Rathi, who was recruited into the police force in 2019, was to get married to another constable this coming February, his family members said.
+The SP said Ashok Kumar alias Munna Yadav was a history-sheeter with 20 cases registered against him and there was a non-bailable warrant against him.

 On Monday police received information that Kumar was at his home following which a police team of Chhibramau and Vishungarh police station jointly laid siege to the house, Anand told reporters.